ebtc-protocol/ebtc/README.md

 ## Project Structure

 ### Directories
-- `papers` - Whitepaper and math papers: a proof of Liquity's trove order invariant, and a derivation of the scalable Stability Pool staking formula
+- `papers` - Whitepaper and math papers: a proof of Liquity's cdp order invariant, and a derivation of the scalable Stability Pool staking formula
 - `packages/dev-frontend/` - Liquity Developer UI: a fully functional React app used for interfacing with the smart contracts during development
 - `packages/fuzzer/` - A very simple, purpose-built tool based on Liquity middleware for randomly interacting with the system
 - `packages/lib-base/` - Common interfaces and classes shared by the other `lib-` packages